Last Updated on March 10, 2022 by Michael Brockbank

 Heading up to Fraser might be one of those things I wouldn’t mind doing once or twice per year.
 Personally, I don’t have the time nor the gas money to go up to the top of the mountain on a regular basis.
 But if I lived closer, I am sure it would be almost a weekend thing throughout the winter.

-We went up as a family of eight and all had an incredibly time.
-It’s a great place to go if you want to do something in Colorado with the children.
+We went up as a family of eight and all had an incredible time.
+Snow tubing in Fraser is a great activity if you want to do something in Colorado with the children.

 Where is It Located?